gvwilson/thirdbit/fiction/iffy/index.md

 "Affin' hell," she whispered,
 her mind and body both going cold as gunfire snapped somewhere in the distance.

-The deck thrummed as the *Guinevere*'s engines came to life.
-"Cast off!"
-Aunt Jack shouted at Aunt Naggie from the pilot house.
-"We're gettin' th' hell out o' here!"

 The galley hatch clanged open.
+"What's happenin'?"
+Aunt Naggie demanded,
+stepping onto the deck.

-"Auntie, look out!"
-Iffy shouted as the railgun on the pier spun around.
+"Look out!"
+Iffy shouted
+as the railgun whipped around.
 She pulled her arm away from Wales and—

 *The world slowed down.